DiabloFury/water-level-monitor/README.md

 ## 🔧 Features
 - Real-time water level detection
 - Alerts for low/high water levels
-- Supports display via Blynk, ThingSpeak, or LCD
+- Supports display via Blynk
 - Compact and modular design

 ## 🧰 Components Used
-- ESP32 (or Arduino Uno, NodeMCU)
+- ESP8266 (NodeMCU)
-- Ultrasonic Sensor (HC-SR04 or JSN-SR04T)
+- Ultrasonic Sensor (HC-SR04)
 - Buzzer or LED
 - LCD (optional)
 - Jumper Wires, Breadboard
 - Power Supply

 ## ⚙️ How to Use
-1. Connect the sensor and ESP32 according to the schematic
+1. Connect the sensor and ESP8266 according to the schematic
 2. Upload the code from the `code/` folder
 3. Monitor water levels locally or remotely via cloud (optional)
 4. Adjust trigger thresholds as needed